Is black really black?

 - 7 coffee filters

-- washable markers in rainbow colors and black (Do not use permanent markers as they don’t work.
+- washable markers in black and in rainbow colors (Do not use permanent markers as they don't work.
 We tried!)

 - 7 small cups